socrocket/core/core/models/memory/memory.md

 with custom target-technology dependent power information.
 The power model of the Generic Memory, all required parameters, and default settings are explained in the SoCRocket Power Modeling Report [RD11].

-##   Interface
+@section memory_interface Interface

-Both implementations of the Generic Memory can be configured using the same set of constructor parameters.
+Both implementations of the Generic Memory can be configured using the same set of constructor parameters listed in table 1.

 | Parameter      | Description                                                              |
 | -------------- | ------------------------------------------------------------------------ |